tezizzm/pcf-ers-dotnetcore-demo/README.md

   Use this target to automate deployment of full demo to TAS

-- `AzureDeploy` - deploys app to Azure Spring Apps Enterprise.
+- `AsaDeploy` - deploys app to Azure Spring Apps Enterprise.
 If deployment name not specifies, deploys twice into `green` and `blue` deployments

 ## Tanzu Application Service